History of alcoholic beverages

-Purposeful production of alcoholic drinks is common and often reflects cultural and religious peculiarities as much as geographical and sociological conditions.
+Purposeful production of alcoholic beverages is common and often reflects cultural and religious peculiarities as much as geographical and sociological conditions.

 Discovery of late Stone Age jugs suggest that intentionally fermented beverages existed at least as early as the Neolithic period (c.
 10,000 BC).

 Archaeological record

 The ability to metabolize alcohol likely predates humanity with primates eating fermenting fruit.

 The oldest verifiable brewery has been found in a prehistoric burial site in a cave near Haifa in modern-day Israel.
 Researchers have found residue of 13,000-year-old beer that they think might have been used for ritual feasts to honor the dead.
 The traces of a wheat-and-barley-based alcohol were found in stone mortars carved into the cave floor.
-Some have proposed that alcoholic drinks predated agriculture and it was the desire for alcoholic drinks that lead to agriculture and civilization.
+Some have proposed that alcoholic drinks predated agriculture and it was the desire for alcoholic drinks that led to agriculture and civilization.

 As early as 7000 BC, chemical analysis of jars from the Neolithic village Jiahu in the Henan province of northern China revealed traces of a mixed fermented beverage.
 According to a study published in the Proceedings of the National Academy of Sciences in December 2004, chemical analysis of the residue confirmed that a fermented drink made of grapes, hawthorn berries, honey, and rice was being produced in 7000–6650 BC.

 This is approximately the time when barley beer and grape wine were beginning to be made in the Middle East.

 Evidence of alcoholic beverages has also been found dating from 5400 to 5000 BC in Hajji Firuz Tepe in Iran, 3150 BC in ancient Egypt, 3000 BC in Babylon, 2000 BC in pre-Hispanic Mexico and 1500 BC in Sudan.
 According to Guinness, the earliest firm evidence of wine production dates back to 6000 BC in Georgia.

 The medicinal use of alcohol was mentioned in Sumerian and Egyptian texts dating from about 2100 BC.
 The Hebrew Bible recommends giving alcoholic drinks to those who are dying or depressed, so that they can forget their misery (Proverbs 31:6–7).